 It is important to plan your work carefully and keep track of where you are at all times.
 Bachelor's and master's theses are also intended to be practice in solving a problem within a given timeframe.
 You must draw up a timetable at the beginning of your project.
-You must also write regular status reports as agreed with your course coordinator and possibly your supervisor.
+You must also write regular status reports as agreed with your supervisor at UiS and possibly your co-supervisor or external supervisor(s).
 The standard workload for a thesis is 30 hours per ECTS according to the faculty's norms.
 A 15-ECTS bachelor's thesis involves an estimated workload of approximately 450 hours.
 As far as a 30-ECTS master's thesis is concerned, the normal workload will be about 900 hours.
 It is important to take account of this in your planning.
 The standard workload for a 60-ECTS master's thesis will be 1,800 hours.

+2. Execution

-2. Execution 2.1 Working safely
+2.1 Working safely